Conall333/cdfTool/README.md

 Coomand line tool that generates a sequence of pusedorandom numbers of a given distribution and plots their CDF(Cumulative distribution function)

 Requirements to run:

-you will need to be using linux
+1. you will need to be using linux

-You will need to have python3 installed you will need to have mathplotlib 3.03 package installed https://matplotlib.org/ you will need to have numpy package installed (this should automatically install with mathplotlib)
+2. You will need to have python3 installed

+3. you will need to have mathplotlib 3.03 package installed https://matplotlib.org/

+4. you will need to have numpy package installed (this should automatically install with mathplotlib)

-After unzipping the file, open a terminal and cd into the path where the file is stored, then input the commands in the same format as below
+After unzipping the file, open a terminal and cd into the path where the file is stored, then input the commands in the same format as below, Example inputs:
-Example inputs:

 python3 cdfTool.py 1500 442324 exp 6

 python3 cdfTool.py 1750 32 geo 0.2

 python3 cdfTool.py 1000 12312324 gum 1.5 3

 This will give 3 outputs to present working directory: